Caring for Braces

 What foods should I avoid?

-Food and drink your dentist has suggested may cause dental discomfort should be restricted while wearing braces.
+Food and drink your dentist has suggested may cause dental decay should be restricted while wearing braces.
 Sticky foods are to be avoided because of the increased risk of dental decay and appliance breakage.
 These foods stick to your braces and remain on your teeth for long periods of time.
 If foods or drinks high in sugar content are to be consumed, we advise having them with regular meals or at one given time of day.
 Please make sure that careful brushing and rinsing take place immediately afterwards.
 Snacks should be confined to foods without refined sugar and should be followed by brushing or vigorous rinsing if a toothbrush is unavailable.

 Wearing braces limits the foods that you are permitted to eat.
 Improper foods can bend and distort wires causing treatment delays and extra visits for repairs.
 In general hard, brittle, crunchy and sticky foods should NOT be eaten during orthodontic treatment.
 Hard crunchy foods can bend a and break the braces and wires, while sticky foods may loosen them.
 Certain foods may be eaten if they are prepared in a special way.
 Whole fruits and vegetables or any raw foods such as apples, celery and carrots should be sliced and eaten carefully.
 Hard crusty breads should be broken and eaten in small pieces.
 Corn may be eaten if sliced off the cob.